gowade/wade/docs/tour/form_validation/README.md

 # Form validation

-In the previous section, you probably have wondered where does `Errors.Username` come from, where is it in the page model.
+In the previous section, you probably have wondered where does `Errors.Username` come from and where is it in the page model.
 Theres no magic.

 Our model for the page `pg-user-register` is in `clientmain.go`: